johnlindquist/mcp-dev-server/README.md

 **Returns:** (JSON)

 Response payload for a successful start_process call.
 Contains fields like `label`, `status`, `pid`, `command`, `args`, `cwd`, `exitCode`, `signal`, `log_file_path`, `tail_command`, `message`, `logs`, `monitoring_hint`, `info_message`.
+*   `instructions` (string, optional): If the `host` was specified as `"cursor"` and file logging is enabled, this field will contain a suggested instruction for the Cursor IDE, like starting a background terminal to run the `tail_command`.
 On failure, returns an error object, potentially including `error`, `status`, `cwd`, `error_type`.

 **Example Usage:**